veho-technologies/medallion-dbt/README.md

 ### Local Development Setup

 #### Prerequisite
+Ensure You have access to:

+1. AWS
-Ensure You have access to 1.
-AWS 2.
-The `DataAnalyticsAdminAccess` role for the `data` AWS Account
+2. The `DataAnalyticsAdminAccess` role for the `data` AWS Account

 Then,